Differentiating Warm Dark Matter Models through 21cm Line Intensity Mapping: A Convolutional Neural Network Approach: Data

-Fig.~\ref{fig:noised_images} shows examples of noised images.
+Figure~\ref{fig:noised_images} shows examples of noised images.
 We can see the noise at the higher redshift hides the signals because the structure has not grown yet compared to the lower redshift.